Swatch sees smartwatches as opportunity, not threat

-ZURICH Jan 10 The emergence of smartwatches, gadgets allowing the wearer to check text messages or capture video, is an opportunity rather than a threat for traditional watchmakers, the head of Swatch Group told Reuters on Friday.
+ZURICH The emergence of smartwatches, gadgets allowing the wearer to check text messages or capture video, is an opportunity rather than a threat for traditional watchmakers, the head of Swatch Group UHR.VX told Reuters on Friday.

-Tech companies Sony, Samsung and Qualcomm have all launched wearable devices able to make calls, access the web or run apps, raising questions over whether this new trend could impact traditional watch sales.
+Tech companies Sony (6758.T), Samsung (005930.KS) and Qualcomm (QCOM.O) have all launched wearable devices able to make calls, access the web or run apps, raising questions over whether this new trend could impact traditional watch sales.

 "The smartwatch is an opportunity for us, whatever happens.
 If people who never used to wear anything on their wrist start wearing a so-called smartwatch, then we certainly can convince them quickly to try wearing a beautiful watch instead," Chief Executive Nick Hayek said in a telephone interview.